2312323123/ERP/README.md

 #### Hot reload:
 We have already added --watch in package.json. \
-One more thing is to add watchOptions to tsconfig.json on the same level as compilerOptions are:
+One more thing is to add watchOptions to tsconfig.json at the same level as compilerOptions are:
 ``` json
   "watchOptions": {
     // Use a dynamic polling instead of system’s native events for file changes.